SFlow, NetFlow, and a beavy of other kinds of flows all coming out with every new router.

 Monitoring network traffic is an incredibly powerful way to understand issues or problems within your IT environment.
 For many businesses, network performance is critical and if it’s failing or at its limit, there will be adverse effects that can cost time, money and resources.

-In order to understand, prevent and resolve these issues, there are numerous methods available to you for monitoring network traffic.
+In order to understand, prevent and resolve these issues, there are numerous methods available to you for your network traffic monitor.
 Most importantly, the first thing you should focus on is “what do you want to achieve?”.
 Are you looking to better understand a specific issue?
 Perhaps it is more of an overall theme such as improving your awareness of what is crossing your network.
 Whatever the reason may be, having a predefined goal in place before you set out is essential.

 Troubleshooting and diagnostic use